Meningococcal Meningitis Decision

 Measles, Mumps and Rubella (MMR)

-New York State public health law requires that students taking 6 or more credits provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
+New York State public health law requires that students taking 6 or more points provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
 There are several ways to document immunity.
 In all cases, the Columbia University MMR form must be completed and submitted to the Immunization Office in Alfred Lerner Hall, 7th Floor, no later than the specified deadline, which is listed on the Health Services website.
 Please note: the MMR form requires a physician's signature.

 The blood test or MMR immunizations can be obtained at Primary Care Medical Services.
 If you have any questions about these requirements, please e-mail firstname.lastname@example.org or visit the Health Services website.